Resources for First Year Seminar Instructors

 - Questions?

-We have included information for you, as the instructor, to understand both what content should be covered in this lesson and why this is the content we are asking you to cover.
-We highly encourage you to schedule this lesson soon after introducing your students to their research paper assignment, as the content should help your students with the confidence and skills for their research.
+We have included information for you, as the instructor, to understand what content should be covered in this lesson, why this is the content we are asking you to cover, and when this content should be delivered.
+We highly encourage you to schedule these lesson in conjunction with their group project assignment and complete them within a month, as the content should help your students with the confidence and skills for their research.
 While we also encourage you to make this lesson your own, using your own style, the core concepts and learning outcomes should remain the same.

 Questions?
-Email Brittany O’Neill, Information Literacy Librarian at Randall Library at oneillb [at] uncw.edu.
+Email Brittany O’Neill, Information Literacy Librarian at UNCW Library at oneillb@uncw.edu.

 What do I (the instructor) have to do?